I’ve seen numerous ads for Brad Thomas’ Intelligent Income Investor service lately, so I decided to sign up to see what all the fuss was about.

 I obviously can’t reveal his stock picks because it’s a paid service, but I will give you a breakdown of the model portfolios to give you an idea of what to expect.

 In short, all of the companies Brad has recommended pay dividends of varying yields, and most of them are large-cap companies.
-But he has sorted them into three different portfolios (SWAN, REIT, and Core) as they differ in focus somewhat.
+But he has sorted them into four different portfolios (SWAN, REIT, Core, and Special Situations) as they differ in focus somewhat.

 Here’s a breakdown of each portfolio…